Wednesday afternoon, 26 June 2019

 A Novel 20MHz DC/DC Resonant Converter With Soft-Switching Characteristics and Small Volume

-In this paper, a novel 20MHz high performance DC/DC resonant converter is proposed, which owns soft-switching characteristics, low voltage stress and small volume.
-With the significantly frequency improvement, the value and volume of passive components can be greatly reduced, contributing to small volume.
-The soft-switching characteristics is realized by detailed analytical derivation and optimal design of Class inverter stage and resonant rectifier stage.
-The switch voltage stress is greatly reduced by controlling high order harmonics.
-A 10W prototype is proposed in the laboratory and the experimental results verify the feasibility of the proposed converter and design methodology.
+In this paper, a novel 20MHz high performance DC/DC resonant converter is proposed, which owns well soft-switching characteristics, low voltage stress and small volume.
+With the significantly frequency improvement, the value and volume of passive components can be greatly reduced, contributing to a small volume.
+The detailed analytical derivation and optimal parameter design methodology of inverter stage, matching network and resonant rectifier stage are proposed in this paper.
+The soft-switching characteristics can be realized in a wide operating range.
+A 12V input, 5V/5W output prototype is proposed in the laboratory and the experimental results verify the feasibility of the proposed converter and design methodology.

 A Novel Type of Phase-Shift Controlled Wireless V2H with Dual-Active Single-Ended Converters